gbosetti/cati/README.md

-# MABED
+# CATI
 ## About

-MABED is a Python 3 implementation of [MABED](#mabed), distributed under the terms of the MIT licence.
+CATI is a Python 3 implementation of [CATI], distributed under the terms of the MIT licence.
 If you make use of this software in your research, please cite one the [references](#references) below.
+It uses the [MABED](#mabed) library.

 ## Requirements

-MABED requires scipy, numpy and networkx; these scientific libraries come pre-installed with the [Anaconda Python](https://anaconda.org) distribution.
+CATI requires scipy, numpy and networkx; these scientific libraries come pre-installed with the [Anaconda Python](https://anaconda.org) distribution.
 You can also install them manually via [pip](https://pypi.python.org):

 	pip install scipy
 	pip install numpy